jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 If cranking (23h.2), then we jump to the same fuel injection section that we use for the normal injection event (see above).

 ### Acceleration enrichment (4C) - extra injection event
 If not cranking, then we check (and clear) 21h.7 which is the latch flag for the [low-rpm cold acceleration enrichmement](dme_acceleration_enrichment_code_walkthrough.md) - this flag indicates that there's a pending one-time "pump-shot" stored in 4C.
+In this case, we perform a one-time extra fuel injection event even between the ignition events for the current rev. The idea is to get the acceleration enrichment as soon as possible after the extra air has been detected.

 ```
 X014b: